-We’re in full-fledged summer, which means grilling season is happily upon us!
-I fall back on this steak marinade recipe time and again, and it never disappoints.
+We're in full-fledged summer, which means grilling season is happily upon us!
+We fall back on this steak marinade recipe time and again, and it never disappoints!

 If you're getting ready for grilling season, this recipe is a MUST in your arsenal!